 The key to keeping this type of coat beautiful and full is occasional brushing.

-Your fastidious feline will toe the line with lots of self-grooming too!
+Your fastidious feline will loves self-grooming, too!

 Where to Buy Russian Blue Kittens

 There are many ways to purchase a Russian Blue kitten.